FNE at Zlin Film Festival 2022: Czech Children’s Festival Announces Programme Lineup - FilmNewEurope.com

 How I Learned to Fly (Serbia, Croatia, Bulgaria, Slovakia)

-Directed by Radivoje Andrec
+Directed by Radivoje Andric

 Tales of Franz (Austria, Germany)